Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Characteristic

 \begin{definition} \vlabel{Gtilde} We define $\tilde G$ as the inverse limit

 In particular, for $L$ an extension of $K$ (we will mainly consider $L=K$ or $L=\overline K$),

-Let $\pi_G$ be the projection on the ``left component'' $G$.
-The kernel of $\pi_G$ is called the Tate-module of $G$, denoted by $T_pG$.\\ Its $L$-points in an arbitrary algebraically closed extension $L$ of $K$ coincide with the sequences of torsion points in $\overline K$,
+Let $\pi_G$ be the projection onto the ``left component'' $G(L)$.
+The kernel of $\pi_G$ is precisely $T_pG(L)$, where $T_pG$ is the Tate module of $G$.\\ Its $L$-points in an arbitrary algebraically closed extension $L$ of $K$ coincide with the sequences of torsion points in $\overline K$,